USA Rugby League: USA Pioneers

 In 2014, the league established a touring developmental side, the USA Pioneers, to play friendly matches against foreign nations.
 They completed a two match tour in Jamaica in April 2014, winning their first game against a Jamaican domestic outfit, but fell short to the semi-professional Hurricanes Rugby League whilst still proving to be strong opposition for the Jamaicans.
-The Pioneers played a friendly against a touring New Zealand Police squad the following August, losing 6–62 against very strong opposition.
+The Pioneers played a friendly against a touring New Zealand Police squad the following August, losing 6–62.